 Women also need information to make decisions that are good for the planet and their body.
 “Plant-based” disposable applicators, for example, can trick women into believing they’re buying a compostable product.
 And fragrance chemicals, chlorine beach and residual pesticides in tampons raise health concerns beyond toxic shock syndrome.
 In fact, pads, feminine wipes and even Thinx absorbent underwear may all pose health problems.

 The environmental and health issues associated with certain products can increase the attractiveness of sustainable options if women feel comfortable using them.
 This is a goal of Erika Gliebe of Replenish Grocers on Columbus and Chestnut in North Beach.
-The neighborhood’s new low-waste store, which opens Friday, will offer instructional materials with their cups and reusable pads.
+The neighborhood’s new low-waste store, which recently opened, offers instructional materials with their cups and reusable pads.

 “Menstrual products are one of the bigger leaps of faith in the ‘zero waste’ portfolio in my opinion,” Gliebe told me.
 “The goal is to get feedback from customers.”